cory-yonomi/pescador-react/README.md

-# Pescador 2 - React Refactor
+# Pescador 2 - React Refactor - Client

 A water and weather condition dashboard and journal for anglers of all styles.